 “These Hands Don’t Hurt” Philosophy

-The Fraternity of Alpha Kappa Lambda understands that sexual assault and domestic violence is a serious issue in society today.
-“These Hands Don’t Hurt” was initially established to raise awareness and educate college students about these issues.
-Today, that is not enough.
+The Fraternity of Alpha Kappa Lambda recognizes that sexual assault and domestic violence are serious and urgent issues in today’s society.
+While “These Hands Don’t Hurt” was created to raise awareness and educate college students about these problems, simply increasing awareness is no longer enough.

 Sexual Assault Awareness Month (SAAM) – April

-Sexual Assault Awareness Month (SAAM) is an annual campaign to raise public awareness about sexual assault and educate communities and individuals on how to prevent sexual violence.
-Each year during the month of April, state, territory, tribal and community-based organizations, rape crisis centers, government agencies, businesses, campuses, and individuals plan events and activities to highlight sexual violence as public health, human rights, and social justice issue and reinforce the need for prevention efforts.
+Sexual Assault Awareness Month (SAAM) is an important annual campaign dedicated to raising public awareness about sexual assault and empowering communities and individuals to take action toward prevention.
+Observed every April, SAAM mobilizes a diverse range of participants—including state, territory, tribal, and community organizations, rape crisis centers, government agencies, businesses, college campuses, and concerned individuals—to host events and activities that educate the public on the realities and impacts of sexual violence.

 Domestic Violence Awareness Month (DVAM) – October